njoyard/ist/src/doc.markdown

 at least one space or tab character.
 If an inline text node is present, the partial name must be placed after it.

-They can be accessed using the `findPartial()` method of a compiled template, which takes the partial name as argument.
+They can be accessed using the `partial()` method of a compiled template, which takes the partial name as argument.
 It returns the first matching partial, which can be manipulated as any other compiled template.

 ```js
 var myTemplate = ist(...);